furf/cross-var/README.md

 ## Overview

+🚨 Note: `cross-var-src-patch` exists only to temporarily resolve [an open issue](https://github.com/elijahmanor/cross-var/issues/17) in `cross-var`. `cross-var` fails to execute properly when it is run in a project located somewhere inside a `src` directory.
+The issue appears to be an overzealous matcher in the babel config.
+Once this issue is resolved ([potential fix](https://github.com/elijahmanor/cross-var/pull/18)), this package will no longer be necessary and will be deprecated.
+While this package is called `cross-var-src-patch`, the binary continues to be `cross-var`.
+As such, the rest of this patch project's documentation will remain intact.
+Please file only documentation issues.
+Carry on!

+---

 When using `npm scripts` it creates a lot of environment variables that are available for you to leverage when executing scripts.

 If you'd like to take a look at all of the variables then you can run `npm run env` in your terminal.